Dizotoff/dizotoff.github.io/content/blog/SaaSPartII/index.md

 ![Hopper The Rabbit](../../assets/IdeaValidation.png)

 Nevertheless, these comments aren't enough to understand something.
 I'm going to create a landing page of my future software with a product pitch on it and some designs of the actual app.
 Then ask people to give their emails in the exchange for beta testing participation.
-That could show me how interested people are and also create a bunch of future testers. **Those people will dictate the functionality of the future app.** Moreover, I'll have validation of my idea which could offer me some possibility of developing this project as a part of my Bachelor's Degree and/or place in a startup accelerator.
+That could show me how interested people are and also create a bunch of future testers. **Those people will dictate the functionality of the future app.** Moreover, I'll have validation of my idea which could offer me some possibility of developing this project as a part of my Bachelor's Degree and/or bootstrap a startup.

 #### Landing page tech stack: